353words/stocks/README.md

 ```
 123 // tableJSON writes table data as JSON into w
 124 func tableJSON(symbol string, table Table, w io.Writer) error {
-125     var reply struct {
+125     reply := map[string]interface{}{
-126         Data [2]struct {
+126         "data": []map[string]interface{}{
-127             X     interface{} `json:"x"`
+127             {
-128             Y     interface{} `json:"y"`
-129             YAxis string      `json:"yaxis,omitempty"`
-130             Name  string      `json:"name"`
-131             Type  string      `json:"type"`
+128                 "x":    table.Date,
+129                 "y":    table.Price,
+130                 "name": "Price",
+131                 "type": "scatter",
-132         } `json:"data"`
+132             },
-133         Layout struct {
+133             {
-134             Title string `json:"title"`
-135             Grid  struct {
-136                 Rows    int `json:"rows"`
-137                 Columns int `json:"columns"`
+134                 "x":     table.Date,
+135                 "y":     table.Volume,
+136                 "name":  "Volume",
+137                 "type":  "bar",
-138             } `json:"grid"`
+138                 "yaxis": "y2",
-139         } `json:"layout"`
+139             },
-140     }
+140         },
-141
+141         "layout": map[string]interface{}{
-142     reply.Layout.Title = symbol
-143     reply.Layout.Grid.Rows = 2
-144     reply.Layout.Grid.Columns = 1
-145     reply.Data[0].X = table.Date
+142             "title": symbol,
+143             "grid": map[string]int{
+144                 "rows":    2,
+145                 "columns": 1,
-146     reply.Data[0].Y = table.Price
+146             },
-147     reply.Data[0].Name = "Price"
+147         },
-148     reply.Data[0].Type = "scatter"
+148     }
-149     reply.Data[1].X = table.Date
+149
-150     reply.Data[1].Y = table.Volume
-151     reply.Data[1].Name = "Volume"
-152     reply.Data[1].Type = "bar"
-153     reply.Data[1].YAxis = "y2"
-154
-155     return json.NewEncoder(w).Encode(reply)
+150     return json.NewEncoder(w).Encode(reply)
-156 }
+151 }
 ```

 Listing 11 shows how we convert a `Table` to JSON used by our JavaScript code.
-On lines 125-139 we define an anonymous struct that will be marshalled to JSON.
-On lines 142 to 153 we fill this struct, telling plotly how we want the data to be displayed.
-Line 145 and 146 fill the `x` and `y` for the price, line 147 sets the title and on line 148 we specify we want a scatter (line) chart.
-On line 149 and 150 we set the `x` and `y` for the volume.
-On line 151 we wet the title and on line 152 we specify we want a bar chart.
-On line 153 we tell poltly we want a separate y axis for the volume.
-Finally on line 155 we use a `json.ENcoder` to encode this struct.
+On lines 125-139 we define a map that will be marshalled to JSON.
+On lines 126 to 140 we define two traces that contain the plotting data.
+On  line 131 we specify that the first trace is a scatter (line) plot and on line 137 we specify the second trace is a bar plot.
+On line 138 we tell plotly that the var plot of the volume should have its own y axis.
+One lines 141-147 we define the layout of the plot, we want two rows and a single column.
+Finally on line 150 we use a `json.ENcoder` to encode this struct.

 **Listing 12: Embedding Files**